You Are About To Leave the Highline Public Schools Website

 Want to get the most out of your student conference?
 Here are seven questions you can ask during your conference.
 You likely won’t have enough time to ask all these questions.
 Pick a few and use them to build a stronger partnership with your student’s teacher and school.

-1. May I tell you about my child?
+1. May I tell you about my child’s strengths and what helps them learn?

 You know your child best.
-Share information with your child’s teachers to help them better support your child at school.
-This may include their likes and dislikes, strengths and needs and information about home life.
+Share information with your child’s teacher to help them better support your child at school.
+This may include their likes and dislikes, strengths and needs, and information about home life.

 2. When is my child happiest during the day?